-Zcheripurecap extends some of the existing RISC-V CSRs to be able to hold capabilities or with other new functions. 'pcc' must grant ASR-permission to access S-mode CSRs regardless of the RISC-V privilege mode.
+Zcheripurecap extends some of the existing RISC-V CSRs to be able to hold capabilities or with other new functions.
+[ASR-permission](#) in the [pcc](#) is typically required for access.

 4.8.1.
 Supervisor Trap Vector Base Address Register (stvec)